gptscript-ai/gptscript/examples/regular-tasks/README.md

 This example shows how to use GPTScript to run regular tasks.
-It involde the creation of a VM and define a crontab entry onto that one.
+It involves the creation of a VM and defines a crontab entry onto that one.

-This example check if a specific URL is reachable and send the status code to an external webhook.
+This example checks if a specific URL is reachable and sends the status code to an external webhook.
 If you want to test this example, you need to follow the steps below:

 - Create a DigitalOcean PAT token and export it in the DIGITALOCEAN_ACCESS_TOKEN environment variable